In the field of mechanical engineering, we offer taught degrees in:

 Renewable Energy Flexible Training Programme (Reflex) is for graduates from all engineering disciplines.
 It is accredited by the Engineering Council.

 Renewable Energy Enterprise and Management (REEM) is for non-engineering graduates who want a future career in renewable energy planning and business.

 Postgraduate researchers joining our School will normally be allocated to work within one of the major research groups.
 These groups undertake research activity over a wide range of research topics.

 Within the School our current principal research fields are:

 As well as seeking graduates in mechanical engineering, manufacturing engineering and engineering mathematics, we welcome applicants with degrees in physics, chemistry, chemical engineering and mathematics.

-Most research students proceed to the degree of PhD which requires three years full time study or five years part time study.
+Most research students proceed to a PhD, which requires three years full time study or five years part time study.
 An MPhil degree is available for candidates who cannot commit this length of time.
 You might be interested in looking at our research pages.

 Our School offers postgraduate opportunities in many areas of engineering.
 We have a strong postgraduate culture with excellent facilities and good contacts with industry.
 Our multidisciplinary staff expertise allows a multifaceted approach to research and postgraduate study.

 If you’re working or studying in the UK and considering postgraduate study, Newcastle University’s Postgraduate Open Day and Study Fairs are a great way to find out more.